 If any tree requires some pruning to help facilitate activities within the street corridor, please raise a service request with the necessary information so it can be appropriately assessed, including any RC/BC reference numbers.
 Our incumbent contractor will undertake any pruning.

-A service request can be raised by:
+A request can be raised by:

 Please note: The Christchurch City Council Construction Standard Specification CSS: PART 1 2019 – 22.3 Protection of Natural Assets and Habitats will also apply to works within the vicinity of Council-owned trees.
 Establishment for a site access in the vicinity of a street tree is also works requiring tree protection, even if using an existing vehicle crossing.